Last Updated: December 27, 2021

 Tanium provides equal employment opportunity for all employees and job applicants, and does not unlawfully discriminate based on race, color, religion, sex, sexual orientation, nationality, national origin, ancestry, citizenship, age, medical condition, genetic information, mental or physical disability, veteran status, marital status or any other basis protected by federal, state or local law.
 Tanium also prohibits Tanium Personnel from unlawfully harassing or mistreating other Tanium Personnel, customers, or any other individuals in the workplace or in a work-related situation based on any legally protected characteristic.
 In addition, reasonable accommodations will be provided for the known physical and mental limitations of qualified disabled employees and job applicants, except where an undue hardship would result.

 If you observe or become aware of any incident of discrimination or harassment, you must report the matter to your manager, any other Tanium manager, Human Resources, or the Legal department as soon as possible.
 In addition, where appropriate based on your role and the circumstances of the situation, you should take steps to prevent or correct incidents of discrimination or harassment that occur in your presence.
-For addition details and information, refer to Tanium’s Anti-Harassment and Anti-Discrimination Policy.
+For additional details and information, refer to Tanium’s Anti-Harassment and Anti-Discrimination Policy.

 CONFLICTS OF INTEREST